 When paying by regular mail, the post office postmark will be considered the date of payment.

 For a calendar of payment due dates and other deadlines, please see Denver's property tax calendar.

 Once a payment is delinquent, interest accrues at the rate of 1% per month.
-The first half installment becomes delinquent on March 1 st and the second half installment is due on June 15 th.
-If the entire amount of tax due is paid at one time on or before April 30 th, no delinquent interest will be charged on the first half installment.
+The first half installment becomes delinquent on March 1 and the second half installment is due on June 15 of each year.
+If the entire amount of tax due is paid at one time on or before April 30, no delinquent interest will be charged on the first half installment.

 Visit our Real Estate Tax Lien Sale page for more information on the real estate tax lien auction.

 Why did I received a Special Assessment Statement?

 If your property is within a local improvement district, a special assessment statement for the local improvements will be sent to you upon the completion of construction.
 Special assessments are billed separately from ad valorem property taxes.

 Property owners have the option to defer payment over twelve (12) annual installments.

 Both my mortgage company and I paid my property taxes.
 How do I get a refund?

 The first payment received is applied toward the real estate property tax balance.
 If a subsequent payment is made, it will be applied to any remaining balance due.
 If payments are received in excess of the total balance due, refunds will be processed to the last payer.